networknt/light-doc/content/en/architecture/plugin.md

 ### Plugin implementation

-There are so many way to implement plugins and wire in different implementations of the same interface.
+There are so many ways to implement plugins and wire in different implementations of the same interface.
 Spring is one of the popular ways.
-However, it will make our framework depending on a version of spring framework and that can cause a lot of problems if the API handlers are using different version of spring framework.
-Also, we don't want to make the framework depending on spring and force everyone to include it.
+However, it will make our framework dependent on a version of spring framework and that can cause a lot of problems if the API handlers are using different versions of spring framework.
+Also, we don’t want to make the framework depend on spring and force everyone to include it.
 In the end, we are using Java SPI (Service Provider Interface).
 In your generated API project, you can find four files in /src/main/resources/META-INF/services.
-These files contains plugins to be loaded/executed during server startup and shutdown.
+These files contain plugins to be loaded/executed during server startup and shutdown.

 ### Shutdown Hook Providers